necst/Hpps24-fpga2aie/README.md

      ```bash
      make build_hw TARGET=hw PLATFORM=xilinx_vck5000_gen4x8_qdma_2_202220_1
      ```
      This command will compile the AIE (AI Engine), data movers, and link them into a hardware binary (`overlay_hw.xclbin`).
+Note that we have already included the bitstream in the `hw` directory, so this step can be skipped.

 4. **Build Software Object**
      ```bash